RamoneAlt/Septurdle-v1.1/README.md

 # Septurdle
-Septurdle is a project I've been working on for a few weeks now.
+Septurdle is a project I've been working on for some time now.
 The goal is to make the correct 7 letter word within 6 tries to win the game!

 Grey = Letter is not in the word;
 Yellow = Letter in word, not in the right spot;